 Freedom In Forgiveness

 As a child, Amanda Lindhout escaped a violent household by paging through issues of National Geographic and imagining herself in its exotic locales.
 At the age of nineteen, she began to travel the globe.
 Aspiring to understand the world and live a significant life, she backpacked through Latin America, Laos, In war-ridden Afghanistan and Iraq she carved out a fledgling career as a television reporter.
-And then, in August 2008, she travelled to Somalia—“the most dangerous place on earth.”
+And then, in August 2008, she traveled to Somalia—“the most dangerous place on earth.”
 On her fourth day, she was abducted by a group of masked men along a dusty road.

 Held hostage for 460 days, Amanda converts to Islam as a survival tactic, receives “wife lessons” from one of her captors, and risks a daring escape.
 Moved between a series of abandoned houses in the desert, she survives on memory—every lush detail of the world she experienced in her life before captivity—and on strategy, fortitude, and hope.
 When she is most desperate, she visits a house in the sky, high above the woman kept in chains, in the dark, being tortured.